JonathanWoollett-Light/cimetrics-hello-world/README.md

 To diff metrics see [diff.sh](./diff.sh).

-To display metrics see above.
+To display metrics visit `http://3.10.39.149:3000/display/<your public key>/<your private key>` and enter the repository into the input box.